 1. Overview of Adult Protective Acts

 Adult protective acts (also known as “adult protection laws” or “protective services to adults”) are the primary legal method by which states address all forms of elder abuse.
 These acts include civil and criminal elder financial exploitation statutes.
 In general, these laws define financial exploitation of elders, authorize law enforcement to investigate financial abuse of elders, authorize the establishment of adult protective services agencies to address financial abuse, and provide for different or enhanced punishments for abuse.
 However, there is significant variation between different statutes in legal approaches to this common goal of protecting senior citizens from exploitation, and on who can access these services.
 Civil and criminal financial exploitation statutes exist in all fifty states.
-Criminal adult protective act statutes that explicitly separate elder financial abuse from theft laws of general application exist in thirty-four states and at the federal level.
+Criminal adult protective statutes that explicitly separate elder financial abuse from theft laws of general application exist in thirty-four states and at the federal level.
 These differences lead to variability in the definitions, protections, applicability, and breadth of these financial exploitation laws.

-2. Differences in the Vulnerable Adult Threshold Age and Impairment in Elder Financial Exploitation Statutes:
+2. Differences in the Vulnerable Adult Threshold Age and Impairment in Elder Financial Exploitation Statutes

 All state elder financial exploitation definitions under their respective adult protective acts include a threshold minimum victim age, a minimum victim level of ability impairment, or both.
 The minimum victim ages vary between sixty and sixty-five; the definitions of ability have considerable irregularity and do not lend themselves to easy classification.
 The variation in these threshold age or ability requirements represents broader legislative debate about the synonymity (or lack thereof) between age and financial vulnerability.
 This multifaceted debate about age-based vulnerability is rooted in agism, evolving psychological and physiological science, ease of statutory implementation, the desire to provide services for a group frequently targeted for exploitation, and other practical and philosophical concerns.
 While it is entirely beyond the scope of this Note to address these issues, the existence of this deep legislative debate helps explain the breadth of difference in threshold ages and definitions of threshold vulnerability between states.